 The conditions were created for the non-response of industry leaders when the first responders, and then the media, decided this was not “self help”, but a group of cult members following their guru.
 If you don’t believe that happened, watch the movie.
 The optics were not good.
 I’ll give them that.
 By allowing what happened to be marginalized, a disservice was done to everyone who was there, the survivors and those who paid the ultimate price.
 The result was a vacuum of silence that filled with shame.

 My hopes that something might shift were temporarily dampened with the dismal coverage Enlighten Us received at Tribeca.
 Instead of balanced journalism, the articles were lazy and focused on James Arthur Ray’s attempt at a comeback.
 Although clearly identified, Brandy Amstel, Beverly Bunn, Julie Min and I are referred to as “devotees”, even when referred to specifically.
-It looked like one of my concerns about getting involved was coming to fruition – that I would re-live this significant emotional crisis – and nothing would change.
+It looked like one of my concerns about getting involved was coming to fruition – that I would re-live this significant emotional trauma – and nothing would change.

 I would like to squash the notion that any of us at Spiritual Warrior were “devotees”.
 James Arthur Ray was the leader of the seminar, not of anyone’s life.
 A tremendous amount of trust had been developed, as it is in any relationship with a coach or a teacher – not just that week, but in the months and years prior to October 2009.
 I trusted James Arthur Ray, and others who were present, because they were more experienced than I was.
 They had done this before.
 If ever there was an example of hindsight being 20/20, this is it.